m-bock/purescript-typelevel-regex/README.md

 import Type.Regex as Regex
 ```

-The `guard` is similar to `test` which is exists for many regex libraries.
+The `guard` function is similar to `test` which exists for many regex implementations.
 The difference is that instead of returning a boolean,
 it reflects the type level input string if the regex matches.